• Disease Overview

 Signs & Symptoms

-The main symptom associated with hereditary lymphedema is edema in different parts of the body due to accumulation of lymph in the soft layers of tissue under the epidermis.
+The main symptom associated with primary lymphedema is edema in different parts of the body due to accumulation of lymph in the soft layers of tissue under the epidermis.
 Swelling frequently occurs in one or both legs, but may also be present in the trunk, face, genitalia and arms.
-When lymphedema develops in the legs, swelling is usually most noticeable in the foot and ankle but may also be present in the calf and thigh.
-In some people, swelling may cause tightness, discomfort and unusual tingling sensations (paresthesias) in the affected areas.
+When lymphedema develops in the arms or legs, swelling is usually most noticeable furthest from the heart (distally) but may involve the whole limb.
+In some people, swelling may cause sensations of tightness, heaviness, discomfort and unusual tingling (paresthesia) in the affected areas.
 The affected area heals poorly even after minor trauma (e.g., cut or insect bite).
-The skin of the affected area may become abnormally dry, thickened or scaly skin (hyperkeratosis) resulting in a “woody” texture.
+The skin of the affected area may become abnormally dry and scaly (hyperkeratosis) and fibroadipose tissue may form beneath the skin resulting in deep fissures and a “woody” texture.
+Other skin problems may develop such as bleeding from fluid-filled sacs (vesicles), leakage of lymph fluid from the skin (lymphorrhea), and warty growth (papillomatosis).

-Affected individuals may also be at a greater risk than the general population for developing a malignancy at the affected site.
+Individuals affected with lymphedema are at a greater risk than the general population for developing a non-melanoma skin cancer at the affected site.
 These malignancies include angiosarcoma, which are cancerous tumors that develop from blood or lymphatic vessels.
-They may occur in any area of the body.
-A specific type of angiosarcoma is known as lymphangiosarcoma, or Stewart-Treves syndrome.
-Rarely, this cancerous tumor may develop in long-standing cases of primary or secondary lymphedema.
-Angiosarcoma occurs in the lymphedematous extremity but can spread to the adjacent trunk and lungs.
+A rare type of angiosarcoma is known as lymphangiosarcoma, or Stewart-Treves syndrome (STS).
+STS has been reported in long-standing cases of primary lymphedema.
+STS occurs in the lymphedematous extremity but can spread to the adjacent trunk and lungs.

 • < Previous section